|Home | About CBM | Countries | What can I do? | For CBM workers | Find out more | Contacts | Project Aid | Members|

-CBM activities Correspondence and e-mail contact, campaigns and visits, advertising, translation and distribution of literature into local languages.
-Exploring the Bible is available in Albanian, Bosnian, Macedonian and Croatian; a Serbian version will be available soon.
-The CBM 18-lesson course is available in Croatian, Bosnian, Albanian, and the New Life in Christ course in Macedonian.
-Other literature is available in all the languages of this region.
+CBM activities Correspondence, Skype and e-mail contact, campaigns and visits, advertising, translation and distribution of literature into local languages.
+Exploring the Bible is available in Albanian, Bosnian, Croatian, Macedonian and Serbian.
+The CBM 18-lesson course is available in Croatian, Bosnian and Albanian, and the New Life in Christ course in Macedonian.
+Other literature is available in all the languages of this region (see below).

 Web site www.cbm4yu.com

-Ecclesias Subotica (Serbia), Kicevo (Macedonia), Kotor (Montenegro).
-Isolated members in Croatia, Macedonia and Serbia.
+Ecclesias None.
+Isolated members in Albania, Croatia, Macedonia and Serbia.